rehierl/html-outliner-spec/issue-associations-notes.md

 **TODO** - This paragraph needs to be rephrased.

-**TODO** - Why "last top-level" and not "add the inner top-level sections to the outline" itself? - Issue: A section object can only have a single `parentOutline` object associated with it.
+**TODO** - Why "last top-level" and not "add the inner top-level sections to the outline object" itself? - Issue: A section object can only have a single `parentOutline` object associated with it.

 **Cancelled** - How (and why) exactly the outline of an inner sectioning content element is "merged into" its first outer sectioning element needs to be revisited